 Forum size

-To ensure the fluency of the online communication, the total participants may not exceed 200 persons.
+To ensure the fluency of the online communication, the total number of participants may not exceed 200 persons.

 Presentation

 Speakers are required to prepare 15 minutes presentation followed by 5 minutes Questions & Answers.
 All the speakers need to submit an abstract in advance, which will be included in the “Abstracts Collection of JCK Forum 2022”.